-The scheme proposes retractable jetties that would unfurl into large circular discs.
-Submerged slightly below the water level, these pan-like objects would isolate a thin basin of water from the flow of the river and enable the water to naturally freeze.
-This surface would become the site of a renewed Frost Fair bringing public ice-skating, markets and exhibitions to the people of London.
+The model proposes retractable jetties that would expand into large circular discs.
+Sunken little below the water level, these pan-shaped objects would separate a thin pool of water from the flowing from the river and let the water freeze naturally.
+This area will become the spot of a latest Frost Fair that will bring public ice-skating, markets and exhibitions to Londoners.

-Christian Coop, Design Director of NBBJ, explained why the River Thames provides such an interesting and important resource for the city: !
-‘In a dense, modern city such as London the Thames provides a unique open vista where the history and origins of this great city can be viewed.
+Christian Coop, Design Director of NBBJ, explained why River Thames offers such attractive and essential resources for the city, “In a dense, modern city such as London the Thames provides a unique open vista where the history and origins of this great city can be viewed.
 A draw for Londoners and tourists alike, the South Bank has become a bustling leisure area with bars and markets lining the river.
-New space is now desperately needed, and accordingly we looked to our heritage to find one possible solution.’
+New space is now desperately needed, and accordingly we looked to our heritage to find one possible solution.”

 AmusementParksNews Bureau: email@example.com